JiachenKuai/Highway-Drive/README.md

 - The maximum jerk is 10 m/s^3
 - Lane changes do not take longer than 3 seconds
 - Car stays in lane (unless going to another lane)
 - The car drives according to the speed limit.
 - The car is able to drive at least 4.32 miles without incident..
-- Max Acceleration and Jerk are not Exceeded.
 - Car does not have collisions.
 - The car stays in its lane, except for the time between changing lanes.
-- The car is able to change lanes